 Topics to explore as you prepare to transition

-With all the life changes ahead of you, we will discuss topics to support your independence and ensure diabetes fits into your lifestyle and we will let you know where you can get more information from.
+With all the life changes ahead of you, we will discuss topics to support your independence and ensure diabetes fits into your lifestyle.
+We will let you know where you can get more information from and there are some links below.

 - Having a healthy diet and lifestyle